jerryhgladinet/docs/admin/source/chapter03.rst

     .. note::

-        in iOS devices, the Application Transport Security may be enforced by the operating system and HTTPS must be used for an iOS Application to connect to the Cluster Server.
+        In iOS devices, the Application Transport Security may be enforced by the operating system and HTTPS must be used for an iOS Application to connect to the Cluster Server.

 **Disable worker-node load balance**